Tool-Augmented Retrieval

 Function Calling and Structured Tool Use

 Gorilla (Patil et al., 2023) (Patil et al., 2023) specifically trained an LLM to generate accurate API calls from natural language instructions, addressing the challenge that general-purpose LLMs often generate syntactically correct but semantically incorrect API calls.
-By fine-tuning on a large dataset of API documentation and usage examples, Gorilla achieved significantly better API call accuracy than GPT-4.
+By fine-tuning on a large dataset of API documentation and usage examples, Gorilla (a 7B LLaMA model with Retriever-Aware Training) improved AST accuracy by approximately 20.4% over GPT-4 across Torch Hub, HuggingFace, and TensorFlow Hub.

-ToolBench (Qin et al., 2024) (Qin et al., 2023) provided a comprehensive benchmark and training framework for tool-augmented LLMs, covering 16,000+ real-world APIs organized by categories.
-ToolBench demonstrated that fine-tuning on diverse tool-use examples produces models that generalize to unseen tools, and that multi-step tool-use planning (using a tree search strategy over tool chains) significantly outperforms single-step tool selection.
+ToolLLM / ToolBench (Qin et al., 2023) (Qin et al., 2024) provided a comprehensive benchmark and training framework for tool-augmented LLMs, covering 16,464 real-world APIs from RapidAPI across 49 categories.
+The work demonstrated that fine-tuning on diverse tool-use examples produces models that generalize to unseen tools, and that multi-step tool-use planning via a depth-first search-based decision tree (DFSDT) over tool chains significantly outperforms single-step tool selection.
+Together, these systems trace a shift across supervision paradigms: from human-supervised behavior cloning plus RLHF (WebGPT), to self-supervised annotation (Toolformer), to model-bootstrapped fine-tuning (TALM), and finally to large-scale instruction tuning over API corpora (Gorilla, ToolLLM) backed by standardized function-calling interfaces.

 Limitations of Tool-Augmented Approaches

-Current tool-augmented systems face several challenges: (1) tool hallucination -- generating calls to nonexistent tools or using incorrect arguments, especially for unfamiliar APIs; (2) error recovery -- when a tool call fails or returns unexpected results, the model must interpret the error and reformulate, which current models do imperfectly; (3) tool composition -- effectively chaining multiple tool calls, where the output of one tool feeds into the input of another, requires planning capabilities that are still developing; and (4) security -- allowing LLMs to execute arbitrary tool calls raises safety concerns, particularly for tools with side effects (sending emails, executing code, making purchases).
+Current tool-augmented systems face several challenges: (1) tool hallucination, generating calls to nonexistent tools or using incorrect arguments, especially for unfamiliar APIs; (2) error recovery, where a tool call fails or returns unexpected results and the model must interpret the error and reformulate, which current models do imperfectly; (3) tool composition, effectively chaining multiple tool calls so that the output of one tool feeds into the input of another, which requires planning capabilities that are still developing; and (4) security, since allowing LLMs to execute arbitrary tool calls raises safety concerns, particularly for tools with side effects (sending emails, executing code, making purchases).

 References